 While we tend to perceive the crises and trends of our times as parallel developments, they cannot be meaningfully understood separately.
 This does not mean that everything is connected.
-It means that future is not a meaningful place if we approach them as individual crisis to be dealt with so we can return back to normal.
-This is why we suggest that we see them as one.
+Still, the future is not a meaningful place if we approach each issue as an individual crisis to be dealt with so we can return back to normal.
+This is why we suggest looking at the bigger picture.

 …a proactive imagination of a better tomorrow.Seeing them collectively changes our approach from constantly predicting the near future and from solving problems as they come, to that of a proactive imagination of a better tomorrow.
 A longer term view, if you may.